wasp-lang/wasp/web/docs/auth/entities/entities.md

 If you have some **piece of the auth data that you want to access frequently** (for example the `username`), it's best to store it at the top level of the `User` entity.

-For example, save the `username` or `email` as a property on the `User` and you'll be able to access it without fetching the auth-related fields.
+For example, save the `username` or `email` as a property on the `User` and you'll be able to access it without including the `auth` and `identities` fields.
 We show an example in the [Defining Extra Fields on the User Entity](../overview.md#1-defining-extra-fields) section of the docs.

-### Getting the User's Data
+### Getting Auth Data from the User Object

-If you fetch the user data like this, you'll lose the benefits of the `AuthUser` object.
-You'll need to access the auth data by going through the `auth` and `identities` relations:
+When you have the `user` object with the `auth` and `identities` fields, it can be a bit tedious to obtain the auth data (like username or Google ID) from it:

 <Tabs groupId="js-ts">
 <TabItem value="js" label="JavaScript">